On NYC's front lines, health workers worry they will be next

 “I’m angry.
 We could have secured enough personal protective equipment months ago.
 It was happening in China since December,” he said.
 “But we thought it was never going to happen here.”

-Some hospitals are now so overrun with dying patients that they’ve brought in refrigerated trucks to handle the bodies.
+Some hospitals have had so many dying patients that the city brought in refrigerated truck trailers for bodies as a precaution.
 At Elmhurst Hospital in Queens, 13 people succumbed to the virus in one day.
 City ambulances have seen a surge in calls, responding to nearly 5,800 on Thursday alone.

 Several doctors, nurses and paramedics told The Associated Press of deteriorating working conditions in emergency rooms and ICUs that make caretakers even more vulnerable.
 Sick patients are placed in beds packed end-to-end.
 Limited supplies of face masks, gowns and shields have them wearing the same protective equipment all day.
 A lack of available ventilators could soon put doctors and nurses in the agonizing position of prioritizing who gets them and who does not.